A Generalized Alternating Direction Method of Multipliers with Semi-Proximal Terms for Convex Composite Conic Programming: Conclusions

 \section{Conclusions}

 In a nutshell, this paper provides the convergence analysis for a variant of generalized ADMM with semi-proximal terms and applies it to a class of multi-block convex composite conic optimization problems.
-The method studied in this paper relaxes both the primal and the dual variables and, more importantly, has the advantage of solving multi-block problems by using the technique discussed in Sect. \ref{appl}.
+The method studied in this paper relaxes both the primal and the dual variables simultaneously and, more importantly, has the advantage of solving multi-block problems by using the techniques discussed in Sect. \ref{appl}.
 The semi-proximal terms for the generalized ADMM considered in this paper is more natural than the other variant since the most recent values of variables are always used in the semi-proximal terms.
 Numerically, we conducted a comparison between the proposed algorithm and four state-of-the-art first order solvers.
 The computational results suggest that the proposed method performs similar to the sPADMM and superior than the rest.
-Therefore, this paper not only provided an efficient algorithm, but also can help to get clear the performance of several first-order methods, at least for conic optimization problems.
-At last, we should mention that solving subproblems inexactly can also improve the performance of ADMM-type algorithm, as was observed in \cite{CHENL}.
+Therefore, this paper not only provided an efficient algorithm, but also can help to get clear the performance of several first-order methods, at least for DNN-SDP problems.
+We should mention that although there are many solvers \cite{pov,ZHAOSIAM,MMPC,MCOAP,WENMPC,YANGSIAM} for solving the standard linear SDP problems, we only choose the block sGS based semi-Proximal ADMM for comparison as it has been proven in \cite{YANGSIAM} to be the most efficient ADMM-type method for solving DNN-SDP considered here.
+Moreover, solving subproblems inexactly can also improve the performance of ADMM-type algorithms, as was observed in \cite{CHENL}.
 Therefore, it is of interest to combine the relaxation scheme proposed in this paper and the techniques of using approximate solutions of subproblems, and we leave it as our future work.